Skip to Main Content

 Learn about Generative AI-powered features currently available to the Rutgers University Libraries community in major e-resources databases and platforms.

-JSTOR has introduced a Beta Research Tool on its platform with two different aspects: 1) Searching for content and 2) Evaluating and exploring content.
-As of May 2025, the tool works with journal articles, book chapters, and research reports found on JSTOR.
+JSTOR has introduced an AI Research Tool on its platform with two different aspects: 1) Searching for content and 2) Evaluating and exploring content.
+As of September 2025, the tool works with journal articles, book chapters, and research reports found on JSTOR.
 It does not interact with images, audio, video, or text-based primary sources.

 To access the Research Tool, access JSTOR through Rutgers University Libraries (you can use our JSTOR database page link to make sure you are authenticated as a Rutgers user) and then create (or log into) a free JSTOR personal account.